H2O-x/H2O-x/README.md

 - 🌱 I’m currently learning ...
 -->

-- Hi everyone!
+Hi everyone, welcome to my profile!
 My name is Milan, but also known as 'H2O'.
-(Yeah)
-- I am 17-year-old PAWN enthusiast and anime lover.
+I am 17-year-old PAWN enthusiast and anime lover interested in programming and gaming, currently learning C++ and improving everyday.
-- Whenever I have time I learn C++ and strive to become successful programmer.